 Signs your stressed adrenals are part of your hormone havoc include constant fatigue, “wired but tired” with insomnia and night waking, carb and caffeine cravings, easily overwhelmed by stress, running “out of gas” before the end of the day, excess belly fat, and dark circles or bags under your eyes.

 Even in the worst of times, you can control how you respond to stress.
 A boat is surrounded by water but is only sunk by what gets inside.
 Similarly, our cortisol levels stay healthy when we don’t internalize what we can’t control.
 We need to go above and beyond our circumstances to preserve our health so we can be effective at whatever we set our minds to.

 Changing our relationship with stress starts as an inside job.
 Daily deep breathing, meditation, visualization, and meditative exercise like walking gets us grounded and lowers cortisol levels.
-We also need to nourish our adrenals with a healthy diet, a good multivitamin, and supplement with a good Adrenal Formula.
+We also need to nourish our adrenals with a healthy diet, a good multivitamin like our Female Multiple Vitamin, and supplement with a good Adrenal Formula.